orudge/winampcc/docs/readme.txt

 VERSION HISTORY
 ===============

+New in version 1.4.3 is the /PLAYPAUSE switch, enabling you to start playing music if Winamp is currently stopped, or pause/unpause if Winamp is currently playing.
+Handy if, like me, you have a combined Play/Pause button on your keyboard that you want to map.

-Version 1.4.2 does not contain any new functionality, but marks the open source release of Winamp Control Centre under the GNU General Public License.
+Version 1.4.2 did not contain any new functionality, but marked the open source release of Winamp Control Centre under the GNU General Public License.
 The source code for Winamp Control Centre can be downloaded from www.owenrudge.net/utils/winampcc, and if you wish to offer modifications,